Wandalen/willbe/doc/version2.eng/tutorial/HelloWorld.md

 </details>

-Check the status of the submodule after it is loaded.
+Check the status of the submodule after it is downloaded.

 Pay attention to the line `submodule::Tools`, which represents the submodule of the section.
 Console output of resources has form `Section name::Name of the resource`.